derekwang99/DH110-DEREKWANG/assignment06/README.md

 * Layout grid and spacing

-**Thought Process:** I chose to make the fonts a bit larger than normal (18px) due to the fact that senior citizens tend to poorer vision.
+**Thought Process:** I chose to make the fonts a bit larger than normal (18px), and made the colors very high contrast (black/white) due to the fact that senior citizens tend to poorer vision.
+The accessibility checks satisfied both *WCAG AA* and *WCAG AAA* standards.
-(Description of your decision making of the graphical interface design, including the choice of the color scheme and note if you considered/checked accessibility color contrast.)
+(Description of your decision making of the graphical interface design,

 ## Impression test